Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Mei 2025 16.25.29 UTC
+- WIB: Minggu, 4 Mei 2025 17.28.24 UTC
-- WITA: Minggu, 4 Mei 2025 17.25.29 UTC
+- WITA: Minggu, 4 Mei 2025 18.28.24 UTC
-- WIT: Minggu, 4 Mei 2025 18.25.29 UTC
+- WIT: Minggu, 4 Mei 2025 19.28.24 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

 Kategori: success